 This project adds \$150,000 to the Technical Assistance Fund (TAF) operated by Oregon Manufacturing Extension Partnership (OMEP), a 501(c)(3) non-profit.
 This aids manufacturers and spurs economic development in Lane County.
 The TAF is used to reduce the financial cost of OMEP's services for eligible businesses by up to 50% (up to a maximum of \$10,000), but could cover a greater amount on a case by case basis if a business was in financial distress.
 OMEP's service offerings and program areas are extensive and can include a full-service intensive 1:1 assistance and/or organizational changes with consultants on site weekly.
-OMEP also offers a cohort model for manufacturers have a shared issue.
+OMEP also offers a cohort model for manufacturers who may not have the needs for a full project, or where several manufacturers have a shared issue.
 Cohort models typically serve 5-10 companies over a 4 month period with individual check-ins and classroom style trainings.
 Recent cohorts include: Tools for Conscious Leadership, Food Safety Modernization Act, and Workplace Preparedness for COVID-19.